BEND AND SNAP

 There are generally two parts to the Thoreau audition process.

-First is a General Audition where an artist performs individually, a one minute monologue and a song of their choice
+First is a General Audition where an artist performs individually: a package of a song and scenes from the show listed on Google Classroom.

 Auditions happen everywhere at every level, from middle school plays, to high school musicals, to college admissions.
 Audition styles range from prepared monologues to cold readings, to group activities.